Luegg/angularjs-scroll-glue/README.md

 ---------------------------

-**IMPORTANT**: This is a fork of [Lukas Wegmann's Angular Scroll Glue}(https://github.com/Luegg/angularjs-scroll-glue).
+**IMPORTANT**: This is a fork of [Lukas Wegmann's Angular Scroll Glue](https://github.com/Luegg/angularjs-scroll-glue).
 I haven't touched the module's functionality, only the module's name.

-If you're switching from Lukas' version you must change the directive name from ´luegg.directives´ to ´ngScrollGlue´.
+If you're switching from Lukas' version you must change the directive name from `luegg.directives` to `ngScrollGlue`.

-There's also a minified version available on the ´dist´ folder.
+There's also a minified version available on the `dist` folder.

 ---------------------------